Mike Weir: Professional career

 Weir turned professional in 1992, and started on the Canadian Professional Golf Tour, where he won three events.
 He also played some events on the Asian PGA Tour early in his career.
 He first reached the PGA Tour in 1998, but lost his playing privileges, due to insufficient performance.
 He had to requalify, and did so by being medalist at the final Qualifying School tournament.

 Weir's first PGA Tour win came at the 1999 Air Canada Championship in Surrey, British Columbia.
 The victory made him the first Canadian to win a PGA Tour event in Canada in 45 years.
 He shared the 54 holes lead at the 1999 PGA Championship with Tiger Woods but finished T-10.
 He won The Tour Championship in a playoff in 2001.

 Weir began the 2003 season in impressive fashion, winning two tournaments on the West Coast Swing.
 He first won the Bob Hope Chrysler Classic in Palm Springs, California, and then followed with a win at Riviera Country Club near Los Angeles, at the Nissan Open.

 In April, Weir won the 2003 Masters Tournament at Augusta, Georgia, one of the four major championships.
 He is the only Canadian male ever to win a professional major championship.
-At the time he won the Masters, Weir became only the second left-handed golfer to win any of the four majors, the other being Bob Charles, who won the British Open forty years earlier (Phil Mickelson and Bubba Watson have since won majors as left-handed golfers).
+At the time he won the Masters, Weir became only the second left-handed golfer to win any of the four majors, the other being Bob Charles, who won the British Open forty years earlier (Phil Mickelson, Bubba Watson, and Brian Harman have since won majors as left-handed golfers).
 Weir is a right-hander who plays golf left-handed, a trait he shares with fellow PGA Tour pro and major champion Mickelson.

 In June, Weir tied for third at the U.S. Open, the second of the majors, which moved him to third in the Official World Golf Ranking, his highest ranking.
 For his outstanding play in 2003, Weir won the Lou Marsh Trophy for outstanding Canadian athlete of the year.
 He maintained his position in the world's top ten ranking into 2004.